The Anne Harrison Award is maintained by ALIA Health Libraries Australia.

 - Successful applicant(s) are to complete an Acceptance of Award form

-- The recipient(s) must submit the completed research, project or other report as agreed, or a progress report, within 12 months of receiving the Award.
+- The recipient(s) must submit a progress report, within 6 months of receiving the Award.
 Thereafter progress reports are required every 6 months until completion.
 The Administrators reserve the right to withhold/withdraw funds if progress is not as negotiated and/or not acceptable to them.

-- The recipient must submit the final report on the completed research (or deliverable) for publication on the HLA website, as agreed with the HLA Executive.
+- The recipient must submit the final report on the completed research (or deliverable) for publication on the HLA website and JoHILA, as agreed with the HLA Executive.

 - Does the application meet the aims of the Award?